Saab 9-3: Reception

 Some journalists have criticised the Viggen, in particular for untamed torque steer in low gears, with Britain's Evo Magazine naming the car as one of its 10 worst cars ever tested.
 Other commentators, however, have named the Viggen a 'classic'.
 US reviewers at Motor Trend (writing in 2000) noted the crisp turn-in and grip on offer.
-Jalopnik has named the Viggen "The Last Great True Saab".
+Jalopnik named the Viggen "The Last Great True Saab".

 First generation 9-3 engines

 Saab H Engine with Saab Direct Ignition and Trionic Engine Management, Shown Here In Trionic 7 Trim.

 All the petrol engines offered in the first generation 9-3 were versions of the Saab H engine.
 The Saab 9-5 and the first generation 9-3 were the last Saab cars to use this all-Saab DOHC 16-valve fuel injection design.
 The non-turbo models use a distributor that leads to each spark plug, while the turbocharged engines utilize Saab's Trionic engine management system with a Direct Ignition Module (or cassette) mounted at the top of the engine, directly connecting to the spark plugs.
 Trionic 5 was used on the B204 Engines, and Trionic 7 was introduced with the B2x5 Engines.
 The latter two technologies were migrated into other GM products during the ten years that GM controlled Saab.
 All of the engines, other than the normally aspirated version and the low-pressure turbo, had high specific power outputs.
 The B205R generated 102.5 hp per litre and 210 lbft of torque.